Mike7L/docfree/readme.txt

-I am creating a chrome browser extension to work with chatgpt and have a sidebar to load pdf documents from local folder this is my content.js:
+Chrome browser extension to work with chatgpt.com and have a sidebar to load pdf documents from local folder.